 Joshua Smith, voted the 30th top realtor in the country by the Wall Street Journal in 2013, started out listing 7-15 homes a month from placing 10,000 door hangers in his farm area.
 The technique was so successful for him that he ended up closing 463 listings worth $49 million in one year.

 We can’t promise you’ll get the same results as Joshua, but we can give you all the tools you need to buy, use, and get more leads from real estate door hangers.
 The fastest way to get started is to work with a site such as ProspectsPLUS!, which specializes in real estate door hangers.
-Click here to start designing your brochure now.
+Check out the example on the right, or click here to start designing your brochure now.

 In this article, you’ll learn the following: